escher-trace/escher-trace.github.io/docs/DataDisplayed.md

-# 5. Changing Data Displayed
+# 5. Change Which Data is Displayed
-This portion of the guide will explain how to edit the metabolite and isotopologue data that appears on the Escher Map.
+This section of the documentation explains how to edit the metabolite and isotopologue data that appears on the Escher Map.

 ## 5.1 Metabolites to Display
-This button allows the user to choose which metabolites will have data displayed on the Escher Map.
+Escher-Trace allows users to select to only display data from a subset of metabolites.
+Below, is a walkthrough of how this is done.

 ### 5.1.0 Make the Metabolites to Display Pop-up Appear
 Click **Metabolites to Display** to make the selection appear.